MultiCraft/repixture/mods/rp_door/README.txt

 Door mod
 ========
-By PilzAdam
+By PilzAdam.
-Tweaked by Kaadmy, for Pixture
+Tweaked by Kaadmy and Wuzzy, for Repixture.

 Use the 'place' key on doors to open/close them.